Scriptio continua: Modern Latin script

 As another example, so-called camel case—in which the first letter of each word is capitalized—has become part of the culture of many computer programming languages.
 In this context, names of variables and subroutines as well as other identifiers are rendered easier to read, as in MaxDataRate.
 Camel case can also eliminate ambiguity: CharTable might name a table of characters, whereas Chartable could ask or answer the question, "Can (something) be charted?"

 Chinese language

-The Chinese did not encounter the problem of incorporating spaces into their text because, unlike most orthographic systems, Chinese characters represent morphemes and not phonemes.
+Chinese does not encounter the problem of incorporating spaces into text because, unlike most writing systems, Chinese characters represent morphemes and not phonemes.
 Chinese is therefore readable without spaces.

-On top of that, Chinese also lacked any form of punctuation until the 20th century when interaction with Western civilizations occurred.
+Western punctuation was first used in China in the 20th century as a result of interaction with Western culture.

+However, sentences can still be ambiguous due to a lack of punctuation and/or word breaks.
+One Chinese joke concerns a contract between a landlord and a poor scholar, which was written without punctuation and thus was interpreted in two different ways: